jfrog/artifactory-docker-examples/docker-compose/README.md

   - Nginx comes with self signed SSL certificates [that can be overwritten](NginxSSL.md)
 - Artifactory Pro exposed on port 8081

-Artifactory uses the embedded Derby as it's database.
+Artifactory uses the embedded Derby as its database.

 ## Artifactory HA